fishingguy456/ShopifyCRUDChallenge/README.md

 `npm start`

-The app is now working!
+The app is now running on localhost:3000!
 Create items at the top; read, update and delete them in the middle; and download them to a CSV file at the bottom.